Skip to content

 actions dict or ndarray

 The set of action available to the agent.
 It should match the type of environment (ie: if the environment has layers, it should contain a layer component to the action vector, and similarly for a third dimension).
 Else, a dict of strings and action vectors where the strings represent the action labels.
-If none is provided, by default, all unit movement vectors are included and shuch for all layers (if the environment has layers.)
+If none is provided, by default, all unit steps in all cardinal directions are included and such for all layers (if the environment has layers.)

 None